VirtualPatientEngine/VPELeaderboard/docs/data/loading_model.md

-# Adding New Models to the Repository
+# How to load SBML models

 This guide explains how to upload and contribute a new model to the repository.
 Please ensure that all required files are correctly named and placed in the appropriate directories before submitting.